 “My goal is to be a pioneer to inspire other women,” she said.
 “Together, we can convince authorities to recognize women’s motorcycle racing.”

-26-year old Behnaz has found her passion and no matter legal bans or limitations; she is driving her way through the barriers and is today, the one and only Iranian rider to have done professional road racing.
+27-year old Behnaz has found her passion and no matter legal bans or limitations; she is driving her way through the barriers and is today, the one and only Iranian rider to have done professional road racing.

 Until then, crowds come out to cheer as the daredevil practices her stunts on amateur tracks.
 As the helmet comes off, mobile phones compete to catch a glimpse of this passionate Iranian who has found her freedom on a motorcycle.
+This was 2015 and the passion hasn’t diminished.